Submissions

 Publication

-Accepted papers will be published by Springer in the Lecture Notes in Computer Science (LNCS) series and indexed in DBLP, Google Scholar, and Scopus.
+Accepted papers will be published in the Springer Lecture Notes in Computer Science (LNCS) post-workshop proceedings volume.

 Acknowledgements